-Zachary C. Schauf is a litigator in the firm’s Appellate and Supreme Court practice who helps clients resolve their most difficult legal problems, particularly in highly regulated industries and in complex commercial disputes.
+Zachary C. Schauf is a litigator in the firm’s Energy and Appellate and Supreme Court practices who helps clients resolve their most difficult legal problems, particularly in highly regulated industries and in complex commercial disputes.
 He has been the primary author of winning appellate briefs and critical motions in courts nationwide, from the United States Supreme Court and federal appellate courts, to state trial courts, to administrative agencies.
-Mr. Schauf is also an experienced oral advocate, including securing victories as arguing counsel in the federal appellate courts in three of the last four years.

 Mr. Schauf maintains an active pro bono practice.
 He has helped a father obtain discretionary relief from removal to Haiti, secured the release from prison of a criminal defendant whose sentence was unlawful, and prevailed on behalf of a Wisconsin resident who was subject to a stop-and-frisk that violated the Fourth Amendment.
 In the Supreme Court, Mr. Schauf has represented Arizona’s independent redistricting commission, a capital defendant challenging his death sentence, and individuals facing abusive government forfeitures, among others.
 In Mr. Schauf’s amicus practice, he has advocated on behalf of the European Commission, immigrants seeking discretionary relief from removal, and children sentenced to life in prison.

 Mr. Schauf received his JD, summa cum laude, from Harvard Law School, where he graduated first in his class, served as president of the Harvard Law Review, and was a member of the winning team of the Ames Moot Court competition.